 Travel Checklist: Before the trip

-1 - Ensure you have enough batteries (at least six)
+1 - Have enough batteries (at least six)

-2 - Make sure you packed your battery charger (consider voltage at distant location)
+2 - Pack your battery charger (consider voltage at distant location)

 5 - Make sure you clear your camera settings, i.e. not set up for HDR.
 Get it ready for common shooting (aperture, ISO, shutter speed, etc. are all set to your start out preferences) before you put it in your bag

-6 - If possible, have a means to back up your photos
+6 - Have a means to back up your photos

-9 - Target the ephemeris data to see when and where the sun will rise and set.
+9 - If you control your time, target the ephemeris data to see when and where the sun will rise and set.
 Consider planning to be at the location to take the best advantage of the light.
+Need a tripod?

 10 - Consider the final output.
 If you are going to build a photo book, take a number of close-ups, a number of pictures in categories (i.e you are in a Chinese market - take pictures of the vegetables - each vegetable.)
 Make your photo book a visual treat for the viewers eyes.